 Quick Summary

 AI is changing how companies collect cash.
-In this article, we explain how AI in accounts receivable helps to streamline workflows, walk you through steps to implement it, and show how Lunos, one of the best AI coworkers for AR teams, strengthens cash visibility and forecasting.
+In this article, we explain how AI in accounts receivable improves workflows, walk you through steps to implement it, and show how Lunos, one of the best AI coworkers for AR teams, strengthens cash visibility and forecasting.

 Today’s Accounts Receivable Teams Are Reaching a Breaking Point